panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 In this post, I'm going to discuss about a software design principle that *advises to program to an interface rather that an implementation*.

-# 1. Programming to an implementation
+# 1. The list renderer

 A good way to understand the benefits of the software design principles is to follow an example and demonstrate visible benefits.